amuiz73/todomvc/architecture-examples/knockoutjs/readme.md

 # Knockout.js TodoMVC Example

-> knockout.js helps you simplify dynamic JavaScript UIs using the Model-View-ViewModel (MVVM) pattern.
+> Knockout.js helps you simplify dynamic JavaScript UIs using the Model-View-ViewModel (MVVM) pattern.

 > _[Knockout.js - knockoutjs.com](http://knockoutjs.com)_

 ## Learning Knockout.js

-The [Knockout.js website]() is a great resource for getting started.
+The [Knockout.js website](http://knockoutjs.com) is a great resource for getting started.

 Here are some links you may find helpful: